Story 7: The Luções Ascendancy & The Bruneian Crucible

 To maintain an unyielding standard of historical realism, the following claims have been processed through adversarial validation and quarantined or downgraded:

-• QUARANTINED: Institutional continuity between 900 CE (the Laguna Copperplate) and the 1570s in the Pasig area.
+- QUARANTINED: Institutional continuity between 900 CE (the Laguna Copperplate, itself an artifact attested by modern epigraphy and absent from our Spanish-era corpus) and the 1570s in the Pasig area.
 While the geography remained critical, the ruling ideology overthrew or heavily renegotiated the Hindu-Buddhist substrate in favor of Islamic/Bruneian hegemony.

 As the 16th century dawned, this was not a fragmented backwater resting in isolation.
 It was a thriving, intensely connected node in a globalizing maritime network—just in time for the arrival of Magellan.